Skip to content

 Toggle HTTP/3 in Safari Experimental WebKit

-5. Restart your browser and check if it gives out the desirable result.
+5. Restart your browser and visit the to verify the issue.

-This newer version of the Hypertext Transfer Protocol is much faster than its predecessor, but there is still some catching up left to do by many network providers.
+The newer version of the Hypertext Transfer Protocol is much faster than its predecessor, which might improve the site’s loading speed.

-An incorrect network configuration might sometimes send unnecessary requests to a particular site.
-When that happens, Google is bound to send you the detected unusual traffic message on your Safari browser.
+An incorrect network configuration might sometimes send unnecessary requests.
+When that happens, Google is bound to detect unusual traffic.

 1. Launch the Settings app and go to the General section.